What are the nutrients that actually feed the plants?

 Traditionally, the feedback with existing biodegradable pots is that they do not hold up well in the commercial grower automated process.
 Other pots like peat, non-peat moss, or fabric containers usually get mushy and don't break down as fast when they compress on each other.
 These products also do not really have nutrients to feed the plants.
-The SelfEco pots have plant food built into the walls of the container.
+The SelfEco pots have natural plant food built into the walls of the container.
 Regarding using added plant food or fertilizer, we prefer not exposing granular fertilizer to our children, pets, or waterways.
 The label on the back of their bag explains why.
 Eeek!

 What is the shelf life of the SelfEco pots if they are not being used

 If you keep them out of heat, direct sunlight and moisture, we would estimate a few years.
 Heat and moisture are the cause of the pots breaking down.

 How is plastic made from plants?

 Instead of drilling deep into the earth for oil to make plastics, scientists have found a way to breakdown plants into natural sugars which then can be used to produce a new breed of Earth-friendly plastics.

 The natural and organic materials used in our products are quickly renewable vs. many years for tree-based products.

 If your pots are made from NatureWorks PLA, how do they actually compost outside of an industrial compost facility?

 With our plant food additives, it is not 100% PLA.
 We are using a high percent of a natural product that allows the pot to break down faster than standard PLA.
 There is no easy answer when it comes to the material science and applications for it.
 We are not claiming bio-degradable.
 If anything is left after the growing season, you can till it up for the following season or take what is left and industrial compost it.